appvia/terranetes/docs/terranetes-controller/cli/tnctl_search.md

 Adding a GitHub user or organization
 $ tnctl config sources add https://github.com/appvia

+Write the generated output to a file
+$ tnctl search -o filename

 For private repositories on Github you will need to export your token to the environment variable GITHUB_TOKEN.
 $ export GITHUB_TOKEN=TOKEN

 This command assumes credentials have already been setup.
 For the Terraform registry, nothing is required, but for private repositories on Github your environment must already be setup to git clone the repository.

 ```